sheredom/utf8.h/README.md

 - Implement utf8coll (akin to strcoll).
 - Implement utf8fry (akin to strfry).
 - Investigate adding dst buffer sizes for utf8cpy and utf8cat to catch overwrites (as suggested by [@FlohOfWoe](https://twitter.com/FlohOfWoe) in https://twitter.com/FlohOfWoe/status/618669237771608064)
-- Investigate adding a utf8canon which would turn 'bad' utf8 sequences (like ASCII values encoded in 4-byte utf8 codepoints) into their 'good' equivalents (as suggested by [@KmBenzie](https://twitter.com/KmBenzie))

 ## License ##